There is some tremendous scuba diving in Papua New Guinea (PNG), probably some of the best in the world.

-Diving Papua New Guinea – The Main Island of New Guinea
+Papua New Guinea Diving – Best Dive sites in Papua New Guinea

 Milne Bay: I like to think of Milne Bay as the spiritual home of scuba diving in Papua New Guinea.
 As it is the place that really put the country on to the international diving map.

 It was the exploits of the late Bob Halstead, together with his first wife Dinah, that first caught the attention of divers globally.
-The Halstead’s boat MV Telita was one of the very first liveaboards used for scuba diving in Papua New Guinea.
+The Halstead’s boat MV Telita was one of the very first Papua new guinea liveaboard used for scuba diving in PNG.

 Milne Bay has incredible biodiversity.
-With everything from the famous black sand critter site Dinah’s Beach at Lauadi up on the north coast of the bay.
+With everything from the famous black sand critter site Dinah’s Beach, perfect for muck diving, Lauadi up on the north coast of the bay.